Lassa fever

 - Is a social mobilization or health promotion programme in place?

-- Which sources of information do people use most?
+- Which sources do people use/trust the most for information?

 - Are health workers, volunteers or people who have survived Lassa fever stigmatized, left out, threatened or harassed?
-What are the main effects on them and their lives?

 Volunteer actions